Trump suggests coronavirus infection came from interaction with Gold Star families

 “All Gold Star Family attendees invited to the Gold Star Family event at the White House on September 27 were all tested by the White House medical team before entering the White House had tested negative for the Coronavirus,” Davis said.
 “Considering it has been 12-days since the event, all Gold Star Family are all doing well and exhibit no symptoms of COVID-19.”

+Bonnie Carroll, president and founder of the Tragedy Assistance Program for Survivors, or TAPS, which cares for families of fallen U.S. service members, said in a statement that the organization had been in touch with five families it nominated to attend the event and none had been ill beforehand or exhibited symptoms afterward.

+“Each family has indicated to us that they were healthy and feeling well prior to attending the event, that they were tested at the event and found to be negative for the coronavirus, and all have felt well in the time since the event,” Carroll said.
+“They were honored that their loved ones were remembered in this moving tribute, and found comfort in coming together with others who understood their loss.”

-One person familiar with the event, who spoke on the condition of anonymity because they were not authorized to speak about it publicly, said that families were able to take pictures with Trump, but they were told in advance not to touch the president.
-Family members were able to tour the White House before meeting with the president and attending a candlelight ceremony in the East Room.
+One person familiar with the event, who spoke on the condition of anonymity because the individual wasn’t authorized to speak about the matter publicly, said that families were allowed to take pictures with Trump, but they were told in advance not to touch him.

+Family members were able to tour the White House before meeting with the president and gathering in the East Room.
 The White House posted a video montage of the event online.

 Rebekah Holler Ashworth, whose brother, Marine Corps Lance Cpl.
-Luke Holler, was killed in 2006 by a roadside bomb in Iraq and was honored at the event, said she felt very comfortable with the testing and precautions, noting that no one from her family’s seven-person group has become ill.
+Luke Holler, was killed in 2006 by a roadside bomb in Iraq and was honored at the event, said she felt very comfortable with the testing and precautions, noting that no one in her family’s seven-person group has become ill.

 “It was very, very well done,” Ashworth said.
 “Nobody that I know from that event, the Gold Star families, nobody has had any issues since.”

-Ashworth said attendees didn’t shake hands and were served food in individual portions to limit the possibility of infection, and everyone underwent a rapid test before entering.
-She said her family didn’t make any physical contact with the president but did stand by him to get a picture.
+Ashworth said attendees didn’t shake hands and were served food in individual portions to limit the possibility of infection, and that everyone underwent a rapid test before entering.
+She said her family didn’t make any physical contact with the president but did stand by him for a picture.

-The family had a brief discussion with Trump and the first lady before moving on, she said, describing the event as very moving and praising the president for the personal attention he devoted to the stories of each family.
+The family had a brief discussion with Trump and the first lady before moving on, she said, describing the event as moving and praising the president for the personal attention he devoted to the stories of each family.

 “It was a phenomenal event,” Ashworth said.
 “We were truly, truly honored by him, not just our fallen hero but our family.
 His heart for the veterans and for the families that are with them really, really, really stuck out.”